improbable-eng/etcd-cluster-operator/docs/operations.md

 ## Configuring Persistence Settings

-The persistence settings for an `EtcdCluster` are configured with the `volumeClaimTemplate` field.
+The persistence settings for an `EtcdCluster` are configured with the `storage` field.
-The value of this field should be a [PersistentVolumeClaim](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#persistentvolumeclaim-v1-core).

 Here's an example of the configuration for a 3-node Etcd cluster where each Etcd node has 100Gi of local SSD storage.